Mahindra Scorpio: Third facelift (W105; 2014–2022)

-Mahindra Scorpio Classic (W110) (2022–present)
+Mahindra Scorpio Classic (W110; 2022–present)

-The current generation Scorpio will continue at the name of "Scorpio Classic" in two variants which is S and S11.
+The current generation Scorpio will continue to be sold as the "Scorpio Classic" in two variants, called Scorpio S and Scorpio S11.
 Mahindra launched the Scorpio Classic in India on 19 August 2022.
-The new Mahindra Twin Peaks logo, reserved for Sport Utility Vehicles, is used, thereby replacing the old logo.
+The new Mahindra "Twin Peaks" logo, reserved for Sport Utility Vehicles, replaces the old logo.

 Safety

-The Scorpio for India with no airbags and no ABS received 0 stars for adult occupants and 2 stars for toddlers from Global NCAP 1.0 in 2016 (based on Latin NCAP 2013).
+The Scorpio for India with no airbags and no ABS received 0 stars for adult occupants and 2 stars for toddlers from Global NCAP 1.0 in 2016 (similar to Latin NCAP 2013).